strangerstudios/restrict-with-stripe/README.md

 ### Welcome to the Restrict With Stripe GitHub Repository

-Restrict with Stripe integrates your website with Stripe to sell access to restricted posts, pages, blocks, and more.
+Restrict with Stripe integrates your website with Stripe to sell access to restricted posts, pages, categories, tags, blocks, and more.

 ## Restrict With Stripe is Open Source Software